 Visas in The Philippines?

 I'll keep this basic, the main Philippine immigration link is at the top of this page and gives you full details.
 When you fly in you get a stamp which gives you 30 day free pass.
 After that you need to go to a local immigration office, most big towns have one.
-To extend another 38 days costs around 3,020 Pesos.
-After that it's about 4,200 for 60 day extensions.
-The costs here are rough, through the link you can get exact costing's.
+To extend another 30 days costs around 4,000 Pesos.
+After that it's about 5,500 for 60 day extensions.
+The costs here are rough, visit the Philippines Immigration website for more.
 Manila is said to be a pain, to get an extension, long waits etc. Just about anywhere outside of Manila offers extensions on the same day.
 Longs pants, shirt and respectful attire is required.